Overview

 | Optimistic Caching | ☑ Enable | Serves cached data while refreshing in background |

-We’ll reconfigure caching in Step 3 after installing Unbound for optimal performance.
+We’ll reconfigure caching in Step 3 after installing Unbound for optimal

 Add Blocklists